Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/open-standards/verifiable-credentials.md

       > It also seems to lack any sections about threat modelling and possible risks, making it hard to trust since risks are not directly and clearly addressed.
     * [Torsten Lodderstedt Replying to @Erstejahre @pamelarosiedee and 3 others](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics)
       > I agree.
 We [threat] model while we are designing the protocol, we also need to add it to the spec.
 Please note: we build on existing work.
 There is an extensive thread model for OAuth and countermeasures that we built on ([datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics).
 Feel free to contribute.
+* [One subject, 2 VCs, 2 duplicate properties](https://lists.w3.org/Archives/Public/public-credentials/2021May/0075.html) Michael Herman (Trusted Digital Web) (Tuesday, 18 May)

+*   Erin is the Subject of 2 Verifiable Credentials: VC1 and VC2

+*   VC1 has 2 properties: "age" and "hairColor"

+*   VC2 has the same 2 properties (by name): "age" and "hairColor"

+Questions

+1. Assuming VC1 and VC2 apply/are valid at the same instant in time, can the value of the "age" property (or the "hairColor" property) be different in V1 compared to V2?

+2. What makes sense? ...what is realistic? ...how should VCs behave in this regard?

+* [RE: Cryptographically Enforceable Issuer Policies (forked](https://lists.w3.org/Archives/Public/public-credentials/2021May/0108.html) Joosten, H.J.M.
+(Rieks) (Friday, 21 May)

+Before answering your question, let me tell you this is still stuff we are coming to grips with - it is the subject of a masters thesis that Naveena Anaigoundanpudur Karthikeyan is working on with TNO.
+So what I write below are ideas that I still need to see verified.

+* [...]

+parties that issue credentials under such a policy must (be able to) determine

+*   That he attributes that a KeySmith uses to generate decryption keys are sufficient for expressing its policy

+*   That the process that the KeySmith uses to validate the attributes that parties provide as they request a decryption key, provides sufficient assurance that the (cryptograhpic) evaluation of the policy is also valid.
+And I think this is the trickiest part.

+From: Steve Magennis

+Subject: RE: One subject, 2 VCs, 2 duplicate properties

+... forking the conversation r.e.
+Cryptographically Enforceable Issuer Policies @Joosten, H.J.M.
+(Rieks), how would it be  determined if a Verifier satisfies policy conditions?
+Really interesting idea.